larryknaebelobsidian/kingdom/Proposition 166. The rudimentary reorganization of this Kingdom will be made at Mt. Sinai..md

 tags:
   - toc
 ---
+# Proposition 166.
+The rudimentary reorganization of this Kingdom will be made at Mt.
+Sinai.
 ## Props Mentioned
 [[Proposition 121.
 This Kingdom, of necessity, requires a Pre-Millennial Personal Advent of Jesus Christ.|121]] [[Proposition 130.
 The Kingdom is preceded by a translation of the living saints.|130]]